 Genuine customer feedback will contain both negative and positive comments, which are equally important.
 The positive comments provide a concrete idea of what is going well.
 Thanking customers for their positive feedback is very effective in building customer loyalty.
 In the same way, any negative comments would reveal aspects of a business that customers aren’t so pleased with.
 A careful follow-up to resolve any problems, followed by immediate action to implement change, will go far to retain customers.

-Customer Service in Action
+Improved Customer Service in Action

 After all feedback results have been carefully reviewed and analyzed, successful companies make a plan of action that reinforces positive experiences and quickly resolves any issues causing negative experiences.
 This strategy is a never-ending learning process, which teaches a business how to best obtain and utilize customer feedback for their particular sector and customer base, thereby ensuring continued service excellence.